blurrybrained/MHOHelicarrier/README.md

 #### Steam Deck-specific Instructions

 ##### Patching the client
-As of Wine version 10.6 and Proton Experimental 2025-06-05, this is no longer needed
+As of Wine version 10.6 and Proton Experimental 2025-06-05, this is no longer needed, and should just work without any modification

 <strike>The client needs to be patched before it can connect to our server.